edgedb/easy-edgedb/chapter20/index.md

 You made it to the final chapter - congratulations!
 Here's the final scene from the last chapter, though we won't spoil the final ending:

 > Mina is almost a vampire now, and says she can feel Dracula all the time, no matter what hour of the day.
 Van Helsing arrives at Castle Dracula and Mina waits outside.
 Van Helsing then goes inside and destroys the vampire women and Dracula's coffin.
 Meanwhile, the other men approach from the south and are also close to Castle Dracula.
 Dracula's friends have him inside his box, and are carrying him on a wagon towards the castle as fast as they can.
-The sun is almost down, it is snowing, and the need to hurry to catch him.
+The sun is almost down, it is snowing, and our heroes need to hurry to catch him.
 They get closer and closer, and grab the box.
 They pull the nails back and open it up, and see Dracula lying inside.
 Jonathan pulls out his knife.
 But just then the sun goes down.
 Dracula smiles and opens his eyes, and...

 If you're curious about the ending to this scene, just [check out the book on Gutenberg](https://www.gutenberg.org/files/345/345-h/345-h.htm#chap19) and search for "the look of hate in them turned to triumph".